-Hundred River Valle y SLA Designations: Local designation landscape Viewpoints in LCT: No viewpoii onshore nts LVIA

-Baseline Description:

-Within Suffolk Coastal District, the valleys of the Rivers Alde, Blyth, Deben, Fynn, Hundred, Mill, Minsmere, Ore and Yox together with their tributaries have been identified as SLA.
+Hundred River Valle y SLA Designations: Local designation landscape Viewpoints in LCT: No onshore viewpoints LVIA Baseline Description n: • Within Suffolk Coastal District, the valleys of the Rivers Alde, Blyth, Deben, Fynn, Hundred, Mill, Minsmere, Ore and Yox together with their tributaries have been identified as SLA.
 Some of these include river valleys which still possess traditional grazing meadows and marshes with their hedgerows, dykes and associated flora and fauna and Historic Parklands.
-The special attributes of the Hundred River Valley area are not been defined in any citation, but the SLA covers the area between the edge of the AONB to the south of the B1353 Thorpeness Road and extends west along the valley through Aldringam to Coldfair Green (Figure 29.3).
+The special attributes of the Hundred River Valley area have not been defined in any citation, but the SLA covers the area between the edge of the AONB to the south of the B1353 Thorpeness Road and extends west along the valley through Aldringham to Coldfair Green ( Figure 29.3 ).
 There are a variety of land use influences within the SLA, including primarily agricultural arable land, notable areas of woodland at Raidsend and the urban areas of Aldringham and Coldfair Green.
 The Hundred River between Aldringham and Coldfair Green defines the centre of the SLA, but this river is formed by a narrow channel that it is not readily apparent in the landscape.
-Land to the west of the SLA is defined by Knodishall Common, an area of remnant heathland and semi-natural woodland on the western edge of Coldrair Green.
+Land to the west of the SLA is defined by Knodishall Common, an area of remnant heathland and semi-natural woodland on the western edge of Coldfair Green.
 The SLA is crossed by the National Grid overhead transmission which traverses Aldringham and land to the north of Coldfair Green.

-Grid overhead transmission which traverses Aldringham and land to the north of Coldfair Green.
-Sensitivity to change: Combination of the value and susceptibility of the LCT Value: Medium • The Hundred River Valley SLA is a local landscape designation, which is identified as having special landscape attributes that are vulnerable to change and is afforded policy protection in the local plan.
+Sensitivity to chang e: Combination of the v alue and suscept ibility of the LCT Value: Medium The Hundred River Valley SLA is a local landscape designation, which is identified as having special landscape attributes that are vulnerable to change and is afforded policy protection in the local plan.
 Susceptibility: Medium